 We discuss how you can make a claim on your child’s behalf, including how to claim through the Motor Insurers Bureau (MIB) if your child was injured by an uninsured driver or in a hit and run accident.
 We explore litigation friends and why your child will need one to claim compensation.

-If you would like to use a No Win No Fee lawyer to ease the claims process, we discuss what No Win No Fee actually means.
+If you would like to use a No Win No Fee lawyer to ease the child accident claims process, we discuss what No Win No Fee actually means.
 To learn more and hopefully answer your questions, read on.

-To get in touch with our advisors:
+To get in touch with our advisors and learn more about making a child accident claim:

 Select A Section